pmichaillat/pmichaillat.github.io/content/courses/v.md

 ## Introduction

 This course covers topics related to unemployment.
 Unemployment represents a waste of productive resources and therefore is something that should be limited.
-In addition to its wastefulness, unemployment generates other, large costs to society.
+In addition to being wasteful, unemployment imposes other, large costs on society.
 People who are unemployed suffer from lower mental and physical health than employed workers.
 Even employed people in areas with high unemployment report lower well-being.
 Accordingly, good economic policy should stabilize unemployment at a desirable level and avoid periods of elevated unemployment.

-This course presents several models of unemployment.
-These models explain why unemployment exist, and why unemployment fluctuate over the business cycle.
-The course also strives to justify all the assumptions introduced in the models.
+This course develops a model of unemployment.
+The model explains why unemployment exists, and why unemployment fluctuates over the business cycle.
+The course also strives to justify all the assumptions introduced in the model using empirical evidence from the US labor market.

-These models are extremely helpful to design effective policies to tackle unemployment.
-First, the models are useful to determine what is the socially efficient level of unemployment.
+The model is helpful to design policies to tackle unemployment effectively.
+First, the model is useful to determine what is the socially efficient level of unemployment.
 This socially efficient level of unemployment is a key ingredient to good labor market policies.
-Second, the models explain how various labor market policies should respond to fluctuations in unemployment.
+Second, the model explains how various labor market policies should respond to fluctuations in unemployment.

 ###### Lecture videos